brianadams2337/containerstore-demo/.changeset/breezy-clocks-grab.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Account Page] Use correct headline translation
+[Account] Corrected the headline translation on the account page.